 Last night, I received a map of the world for my thirty-third birthday, and it was the most extraordinary gift I ever received.
 Even now, I am still coming to terms with the whole story.
 Do you want to know why?
 Then read on.
-What follows is the story of a prank that spans over eighteen months, involved the participation of dozens of people and contributed to hours of discussion.
+What follows is the story of a prank that spans over eighteen months, involved the participation of dozens of participants and contributed to hours of discussion.
 As for me, it simply represents one of these moments in a lifetime that you know you will remember for years.

 But first, we need to take a little trip back in time...

 About a year ago, in February 2001, I received a birthday card in the mail.
 I wasn't exactly surprised by this, even though my birthday was about a month old (January 2nd).
 This birthday card had been sent from a place in America which was not San Francisco (sorry, I can't remember where) but its most startling particularity was in the sender.
 Or lack thereof.

 I flipped it over several times, double checked the envelope and the handwriting, but to no avail: I couldn't find any indication of who the mysterious sender was.
 Thinking it was a simple oversight and that I would probably never know, I threw the card away.
 If I had only known...

 Two weeks later, another anonymous birthday card showed up.
 The writing was the same one, it was postmarked from another place in America, but then again, held no signature and no hint.
 In the coming month, four of these cards landed in my mailbox, and I was seriously beginning to think that there was more to it than met the eye.
 And then, a recollection struck me.

 At my previous company, my coworkers had developed a strange habit.
 As we tended to hang out a lot and go out as a group, one of them (Martin I believe) found it funny to tell the restaurant that it was my birthday.
 From that day on, it became a tradition to celebrate my birthday on any day of the year as long as it's not January 2nd.